roshcagra/NetworkSimulator/README.md

 Python

 ## Simulator
 SimPy 3.
 It is built for simulations where there are many objects being simulated and they interact often.
 Simulating a network falls under this, so SimPy seems like a good fit.
+It's also allows Process Based Simulation, which is also cool.

 ## Classes
 ### Packet
 #### Variables
 1. id: integer
+2. source: Host
+3. destination: Host

 ### Data_Packet
 #### Variables